 The following is a step-by-step list of recommended data checks that require manual review.
-It is recommended that the thorough list be reviewed for each site sampled during early-season hitches (the first 6-10 sites), while crews are still learning the protocol.
+It is recommended that the comprehensive list be reviewed for each site sampled during early-season hitches (the first 6-10 sites), while crews are still learning the protocol.
 Reviewers should expect to spend a considerable amount of time on data review early in the season (1-1.5 hrs per site).
-As a crew demonstrates competency in correctly applying the protocol, reviewers may reduce the checks they perform to an abbreviated list of concepts that are especially error prone.
-The abbreviated list is included below the thorough list.
+As a crew demonstrates competency in correctly applying the protocol, reviewers may reduce the checks they perform to a short list of concepts that are especially error prone.
+The short list is included below the comprehensive list.

-For each of the categories below, reviewers should track errors or questions in a separate document to discuss with the crew.
+For each of the categories below, reviewers should track errors or questions in a separate document to discuss with the crew or in the Critical Concept Review form.
 Together, reviewers and crew members should finalize the errors or questions into a list of changes to be made and discuss how they should be implemented.
-To review a particular field visit, reviewers should select the appropriate PlotID and FieldVisit in the Data Review Dashboard and complete the following steps.
+To review a particular field visit, reviewers should select the appropriate PlotID in the Data Review Dashboard and complete the following steps.
 Comment fields should also be reviewed to ensure the correct information is indicated with an appropriate level of detail.
 Examples of various comment fields can be found in Appendix B.

 Figure 4.
-Imagery from the Data Review Dashboard alongside the plot drawing.
+Aerial imagery of a plot from the Data Review Dashboard alongside the plot drawing.
 The Sample Location (Green Checkbox) is directly on top of the Field Visit (blue star, hidden), with the Site Evaluation form nearby (Orange dot).
 The plot center (yellow dot for Plot Characterization) is roughly centered amongst the pink LPI transect starts (pink dots).
 Soil pit (teal) and water quality (green dot) are in locations that match those shown in the plot drawing.

-Thorough List for Critical Concept Review
+Comprehensive Critical Concept Review